spooky-th-ghost/dagathia/README.md

 ## Ship Mechanics
 Players must regularly spend money at a port to maintain the ship and buy food
-* The first mate will give the party warnings and advice about when they need too, if they neglect this for too long the ship will slowly fall into disrepair
+* If a player owned ship has a first mate, The first mate will give the party warnings and advice about when they need too, if they neglect this for too long the ship will slowly fall into disrepair
-* Most Ships house a home crystal, a large crystal infused with teleportation magic,allowing anyone attuned to the crystal to cast 'Homebound' as a ritual:
+* Most Ships house a home crystal, a large crystal infused with teleportation magic, allowing anyone attuned to the crystal to cast the spell 'Homebound' teleporting them to the crystal.

+## World Specific Spells

 ### Homebound
 Casting Time | 10 Minutes (Ritual)